dart-lang/pub-dev/pkg/pub_worker/README.md

 ## How it runs

 During deployment, a `pub_worker` container image is built using `Dockerfile.worker`.
 The `pub.dev` main application tracks package analysis tasks and, when scheduling a task, launches a Google Cloud Compute instance with the built container image.
-The analysis instructions are passed as command-line arguments.
+The analysis instructions (which package to analyze) are passed as command-line arguments to the docker invocation via the cloud config that starts each individual instance.

 The entry point, `bin/pub_worker.dart`, reads the payload, initiates the analysis, and uploads the results to the URLs specified in the payload.